 (2) The Treasurer of this State may give directions about the amounts in which, and the times at which, money payable under subsection (1) is to be paid to the Corporation.

-[Section 53 amended by No. 8 of 2009 s.
+[Section 53 amended: No. 8 of 2009 s.
 95.]

 54. Payments to Service Corporation by Commonwealth and other States and Territories